danielharrell/open-eyes-lect-2017-18/Open.md

     - "Open your heart."
     - "My eyes were finally opened."

-Why does the word have such scope?
+But why does the word have such scope?
 This is one reason for wonder.

 Another reason is that we use the word, typically,